Interpreting British Exam Results and What To Ask the School

 What are SATS, and how much do they matter?

 The British SATs** (Standard Attainment Tests or National Curriculum Assessments) are administered at the end of Key Stages 1, 2, and 3 (National Curriculum of England*) in UK schools, and are considered when league tables (school rankings) are being compiled, but don't lead to any formal qualification for the test-taker.
 Rather, they measure how well a school is doing in getting children to certain knowledge levels.

 As of 2006, British schools overseas were no longer eligible to be part of the formal UK system whereby students took the same exams on the same day and then exams were sent to the UK for marking.
 Now the exams are sent out after the British students take the exams (a potentially compromising situation because theoretically a Year 6 pupil in Britain could email his cousin in Spain and tell him what was on the exam papers).

 Also, the marking is no longer done as part of the official UK co-hort, so their results don’t appear in the overall statistics.
 Schools may elect to mark internally, hiring their own markers who may or may not be qualified.
 In other words, the results of overseas Keystage 1-3 SATS don’t mean as much as they used to (the exception is overseas Ministry of Defence Schools).

 *We are frequently corrected by Headmasters on our references to the National Curriculum for England, either adding Wales or even assuring us that it's the "British National Curriculum".
 So we enjoy informing them that "and Wales" has been dropped from the title, according to Ofqual - and those who think there's a British curriculum should take a closer look at the completely different Scottish curriculum.

-**Not to be confused with the American SAT I and SAT II.
+**Not to be confused with the American SAT (university entrance exam).